patrickheng/vuejs-webpack-boilerplate/README.md

   emitterEvents: [{
     message: WINDOW_RESIZE, // Event Message
     method: 'onWindowResize' // Name of the method
-    once: false, // Optional - Listence once or not, default: false }],
+    once: false, // Optional - Listen to the event once or not, default: false }],

   domEvents: [{